felagund/gpt_scripts/README.md

 options:
   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        Default folder with tracks and waypoinrtsis, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/ placed in the working directory.
+                        Default folder with tracks and waypoints, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/ placed in the working directory.
 The folder is assumed to contain folders "Combined Tracks" and "Waypoints".
   -t TRACKS, --tracks TRACKS
                         Input file with all tracks, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/Combined Tracks/All